How to Replace a Car Battery

 Replacing a car battery is relatively easy and can be part of a regular auto maintenance schedule.
-While there seems to be a dizzying array of batteries on the market, only three companies produce most of the maintenance-free batteries used in the United States today -- Delphi, Exide and Johnson Controls Industries.
+While there seems to be a dizzying array of batteries on the market, Consumer Reports says that three companies produce most of the maintenance-free batteries used in the United States today — Johnson Controls Industries, Exide and East Penn.
 Each company manufactures batteries that are marketed by different companies under different names.
-The name brand on the battery doesn't ultimately matter.
+The name brand on the battery ultimately doesn't matter.
 What does matter is age, cold cranking amps, reserve capacity and group size.

 - Group size: This measure determines the outside dimensions and where the battery terminals are.
-Make sure the group size of the battery you're buying matches that of the one you're replacing -- otherwise you could wind up with a battery that has a different size and configuration than your car can use.
-Fortunately, most battery sellers group them by the car make, model and year they can be used for.
+Make sure the group size of the battery you're buying matches that of the one you're replacing — otherwise you could wind up with a battery that has a different size and configuration than your car can use.
+Fortunately, most battery sellers group them by the car make, model and year.

 - Reserve capacity: This is the toughest number to find but one of the most useful.
 It indicates how long your car can run off battery power alone if the alternator suddenly dies.
 It can usually be found in the battery literature at the store or online, or occasionally on the battery itself.

 Follow these rules and you should be able to weather the worst a bad battery can throw at you, and find a reliable new one when you need it.